 Is my car insured for a driving test?

 At the start of your driving test, you will have to sign a declaration that states that your car is fully covered by a valid insurance policy.
 You’ll need to check that the provisional insurance that you have on your car covers you specifically for your practical test, otherwise you will not be able to take your test.

 At A Choice, our learner insurance covers you before and during your practical driving test.
-We can either cover you in your own car or in someone else’s car.

 If you’re using your driving instructor’s car to take your driving test, they will already have a valid insurance policy in place.

 Whilst it’s perfectly fine to take your driving test in your own car, you’ll have to weigh up the benefits compared with using an instructor’s car.

 With your own car, you may be more comfortable with the controls and have more flexibility over test dates.
 Whereas a driving instructor can help you focus on the areas you want to run through before the test and provide any last-minute advice that might improve your chances of passing.